WeblateOrg/weblate/docs/user/translating.rst

 --------

-Three types of comments can be posted: for translations, source strings, or to report source string bugs when this functionality is turned on.
+Three types of comments can be posted: for translations, source strings, or to report source string bugs when this functionality is turned on using :ref:`project-source_review`.
 Choose the one suitable to topic you want to discuss.
 Source string comments are in any event good for providing feedback on the original string, for example that it should be rephrased or to ask questions about it.

 You can use Markdown syntax in all comments and mention other users using ``@mention``.

 .. seealso::

-   :ref:`report-source`
+   :ref:`report-source`,
+   :ref:`source-reviews`,
+   :ref:`project-source_review`

 Variants
 --------